Last updated on

 Why not use that time to create content and grow your real estate Instagram business page instead?

-Instagram Stats For Real Estate
+Instagram for Real Estate Stats

 Okay — so I’ve claimed that Instagram can help you grow your real estate business and I’ve even provided you with an example (The Farr Group) of real estate agents who are doing just that.